FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 In this blog post I want to write about how you can deploy your Static Site - maybe blog - generated with Hugo to Azure with Github Actions.

-We will deploy two things in this article: First of all we deploy our hugo log to an Azure Web App and we deploy all static content like pictures, styles, javascript etc. to a CDN which is a Azure Storage Account.
-The main site is on the Azure Web App because I use multiple domains to point at my blog and IIRC the domains at an Azure Storage Account are case sensitive which I also ant to avoid.
-Both, the site and the cdn, are cached with cloudflare to not hit my Azure every time someone calls my url.
-This is served from cache then.
+We will deploy two things in this article: we deploy a Hugo blog to an Azure Web App and deploy all static content like pictures, styles and Javascript to a CDN which is implemented using an Azure Storage Account.
+The main site is an Azure Web App because I use multiple domains to point to my blog.
+As far as I know, the Azure Storage Account URLs are case sensitive.
+I want to avoid this.
+Both, the site and the CDN are cached with Cloudflare which prevents traffic to my Azure every time someone calls one of the sites.
+This is served from the Cloudflare cache.

 In this blog we will